python-trio/trio/docs/source/index.rst

 Trio: a friendly Python library for async concurrency and I/O
 =============================================================

-The Trio project's goal is to produce a production-quality, `permissively licensed
+Trio is a production-quality, `permissively licensed
 <https://github.com/python-trio/trio/blob/master/LICENSE>`__,
 async/await-native I/O library for Python.
 Like all async libraries, its main purpose is to help you write programs that do **multiple